Reflections in a Golden Eye (novel): Conception

 McCullers wrote the book in 1939, originally using the title "Army Post".
 She said the story had germinated when, as an adolescent, she had first stepped into the alien territory of Fort Benning in Georgia.
 A more direct inspiration came from a chance remark which her husband Reeves (an ex-soldier) made to her about a voyeur who had been arrested at Fort Bragg; a young soldier had been caught peeping inside the married officers' quarters.

 McCullers wrote the novel while in Fayetteville, North Carolina, near Fort Bragg.
 After two months of arduous writing, she finished her manuscript and put it away in a dresser.
 She later said of it:

 I am so immersed in my characters that their motives are my own.
 When I write about a thief, I become one; when I write about Captain Penderton, I become a homosexual man.
 I become the characters I write about and I bless the Latin poet Terence who said 'Nothing human is alien to me.'

-Plot summary
+Premise

 The novel takes place at an army base in the U.S. state of Georgia.
 Private Ellgee Williams, a solitary man full of secrets and desires, has served for two years and is assigned to stable duty.
 After doing yard work at the home of Capt.
 Penderton, he sees the captain's wife nude and becomes obsessed with her.

 Capt.
 Weldon Penderton and his wife Leonora, who grew up as an Army brat, have a fiery relationship, and she takes many lovers.
 Leonora's current lover, Major Morris Langdon, lives with his depressed wife Alison and her flamboyant houseboy Anacleto, near the Pendertons.

 Capt.
 Penderton, as a closeted homosexual, realizes that he is physically attracted to Pvt.
 Williams, but remains unaware of the private's attraction to Leonora.